Josh-Tracy/tfe-ansible-install/README.md

 ```

 You should now be able to access the replicated admin console at port 8800, but TFE will take another 10 to 15 minutes to finish the automated install.
 You can watch this from the dashboard.

+## Active/Active
+For active/active installs, follow the directions in `examples/active-active.md`

 ### Variables